Overview

 Use UI Flows for

-UI Flows are ideal for scenarios that need a user interface but don’t require the complexity of BPMN process orchestration:Information Display
+Use UI Flows when you need a user interface without BPMN process orchestration:Information Display

 Task Management